-\ This text was established in January 2002 by PETER D. NESGOS, Partner, Milbank, Tweed, Hadley & McCloy LLP, New York, as one of the co-ordinators of the Space Working Group, with the assistance of DARA A. PANAHY.
-It seeks to reflect the texts of the Cape Town Convention and the Aircraft Protocol and to implement the ideas that came out of the meetings of the Space Working Group held in Evry Courcouronnes on 3 and 4 September 2001 (cf. UNIDROIT Study LXXIIJ - Doc.
+This text was established in January 2002 by PETER D. NESGOS, Partner, Milbank, Tweed, Hadley & McCloy LLP, New York, as one of the co-ordinators of the Space Working Group, with the assistance of DARA A. PANAHY.
+It seeks to reflect the texts of the Cape Town Convention and the Aircraft Protocol and to implement the ideas that came out of the meetings of the Space Working Group held in Rome on 30 and 31 January 2002 (cf. UNIDROIT Study LXXIIJ-Doc.
+7) (the "2002 Rome Meetings") and in Evry Courcouronnes on 3 and 4 September 2001 (cf. UNIDROIT Study LXXIIJ - Doc.
 8) (the "Evry Meetings") and in Seal Beach, California on 23 and 24 April 2001 (cf. UNIDROIT Study LXXIIJ-Doc.
 5) (the "Seal Beach Meetings") as well as at the meeting of the restricted informal group of experts to identify, and engage in a preliminary discussion of the issues which merit consideration in the context of the relationship between the draft UNIDROIT Convention on International Interests in Mobile Equipment and the preliminary draft Space Assets Protocol and the existing body of international space law, held in Rome on 18 and 19 October 2000 (cf. UNIDROIT Study LXXIIJ-Doc.
-1) and the meeting of the Space Working Group held in Rome on 19 and 20 October 2000 (cf. UNIDROIT Study LXXIIJ-Doc.
+1) and the meetings of the Space Working Group held in Rome on 19 and 20 October 2000 (cf. UNIDROIT Study LXXIIJ-Doc.
 2) (together, the "Rome Meetings").